Skip to main content

 Should your circumstances change between receiving a fee decision and starting your course we will reassess your fee status based on your most recent circumstances.
 Any change in your fee status during the application process will not affect your academic offer but may affect related financial support (including PhD funding).

-In most cases, the criteria to be eligible for Home (UK) fees must be met before the start of your course, and therefore your status will not change once you have enrolled.
-There are very few very limited exceptions set out in the UK Fee Regulations which may allow you to change status partway through your studies, but your status will still depend on where you lived before you started your course.
+Residency requirements to be eligible for Home (UK) fees must be met before the start of your course, and therefore your status will not usually change once you have enrolled.

 Contact us